-- Spray techniques

-- Extrusion methods wherein one side of the shaping die is the pavement, and the other three sides are contained by or are part of the suitable equipment to heat and control the flow of material.

-- 1. Temperature
+- Spray techniques - Extrusion methods wherein one side of the shaping die is the pavement, and the other three sides are contained by or are part of the suitable equipment to heat and control the flow of material. - Extrusion methods using a pressurized ribbon gun to control the application of material. - 1.
+Temperature

 Apply thermoplastic traffic stripe only when the pavement temperature in the shade is above 40 °F (4 °C).

-To ensure optimum adhesion, install the thermoplastic material in a melted state at the manufacturer's recommended temperature but not at less than 375 °F (190 °C).
+To ensure optimum adhesion, install the thermoplastic material in a melted state at the manufacturer's recommended temperature but not at less than 375 $^{\circ}$ F (190 $^{\circ}$ C).